AmitS1009/Constructure-AI/README.md

 ### 🔒 **Strict Thread Isolation**
 **No context mixing!** 🛑
-We've engineered a robust isolation layer where every chat thread is a silo.
+I've engineered a robust isolation layer where every chat thread is a silo.
 *   **Uploads are Thread-Specific**: A file uploaded in "Project A" chat won't leak into "Project B".
 *   **Privacy First**: Deleting a thread instantly wipes access to its context.